-The krait’s venom is the strongest for humans.
+Krait (any Thailand species) venom is probably the most potent against humans.
 It acts on the nervous system, killing the nerve impulses.
 This paralyzes muscles and eventually causes respiratory failure.
 The good news is, you are very, very unlikely to see a krait in Thailand.

 Which Thailand snake kills the most people?

 The Malayan Pit Viper, the Malayan krait, and the Banded krait kill more people in Thailand than other snakes.
 Another very dangerous snake is the Russell’s Viper which is found in certain parts of Thailand.
 Russell’s vipers kill more people worldwide than any other snake on the planet.